vccw-team/change-php-version/README.md

 ## How to use

-Pleace the `provision-post.sh` into your VCCW directory.
+Place the `provision-post.sh` into your VCCW directory.
 Following example is installing the PHP 5.6.
 You can choose PHP version 5.6 or 7.2 or so.

 ```
 #! /usr/bin/env bash